regilero/regilero.github.com/_posts/2015-10-04-http_smuggling_in_2015_part_one.markdown

 *after* reading this first part.
 This is gonna be a long serie, starting from simple HTTP requests to very strange ones, with details about recently fixed flaws on  several tools (and some CVE also).
-On this first article there is nothing **new**, just another way of explaining the problems. i hope this will at least help refreshing memories on the problems.
+On this first article there is nothing **new**, just another way of explaining the problems.
+I hope this will at least help refreshing memories on the problems.

 If you use HTTP servers, and especially if you use several HTTP agents (Reverse